-Further, in January 2003, AVANT was awarded a subcontract by DVC to develop for the U.S. Department of Defense an oral combination vaccine against anthrax and plague using AVANT's proprietary vaccine technologies.
-As of December 31, 2006, AVANT had received a number of additional subcontract modifications from DVC to support further development and pre-clinical animal testing of vaccine constructs of anthrax and plague vaccine candidates being developed by AVANT for use in the oral combination vaccine.
-Total contract funding awarded by DVC now totals approximately \$12 million.
-Payments under the subcontract agreement are made on a time and materials basis and receipt of the full amount is conditioned upon the project being fully funded through completion and AVANT performing and continuing to demonstrate that it has the capability to perform the funded work.
-Through December 31, 2006, AVANT had received approximately \$9.3 million in payments under the subcontract
+DynPort Vaccine Company LLC ("DVC"): In January 2003, AVANT was awarded a subcontract by DVC in the amount of \$2.5 million to develop for the U.S. Department of Defense an oral combination vaccine against anthrax and plague using AVANT's proprietary vaccine technologies.
+AVANT has received a number of additional subcontract modifications from DVC to support further development and pre-clinical animal testing of vaccine constructs of anthrax and plague vaccine candidates.
+Total contract funding awarded by DVC totaled approximately \$12 million.
+As a result of AVANT's restructuring in 2007, the Company is no longer investing its resources in biodefense research and development activities and terminated its contracts with DVC as of September 30, 2007.
+Through December 31, 2007, AVANT had received approximately \$9.7 million in payments under the subcontract agreements.

-Lohmann Animal Health International ("LAHI"): In September 2002, we appointed LAHI as the exclusive distributor of our Megan Health poultry vaccines in North America.
-LAHI, an established animal health company, is taking over marketing and distribution of Megan's marketed products for the commercial poultry market.
-Under the distribution agreement, AVANT receives a percentage of MeganÒVac 1 and Megan®Egg product sales in the form of royalty payments.
-From the inception of the agreement to December 31, 2006, AVANT has received approximately \$588,700 in royalties under the agreement.
-Royalties received in 2006, 2005 and 2004 were \$116,595, \$126,598 and \$177,685, respectively.
+Lohmann Animal Health International ("LAHI"): In September 2002, AVANT appointed LAHI as the exclusive distributor of its Megan Health poultry vaccines in North America.
+LAHI, an established animal health company, markets and distributes the Megan's marketed products for the commercial poultry market.
+Under the distribution agreement, AVANT receives a percentage of Megan®Vac 1 and Megan®Egg product sales in the form of royalty payments.
+From the inception of the agreement to December 31, 2007, AVANT has received approximately \$704,600 in royalties under the agreement.
+Royalties received in 2007, 2006 and 2005 were \$115,925, \$116,595 and \$126,598, respectively.
 The initial term of the agreement is five years with automatic extensions thereafter unless the agreement is terminated by either party.